Updated: Oct 24

 When Arminius arrived back in his Ancestral Homeland as a Roman citizen and knight of the Auxilary division, he reunited with his family and clan.
 Segestes, a Cherusci chieftain, had been Rome’s vassal of the Cherusci.
 Arminius and Segestes, each had different views and a split began to form in the Cherusci tribe.
 Arminius stirred hearts for a rebellion, while Segestes advocated for remaining allied with Rome, a military force he felt the Germanic Tribes could not defeat.
 By about 8 AD, Arminius had gained the upper hand in the Chersuci tribe and began planning rebellion.
 Segestes repeatedly warned Publius Quinctilius Varus, the governor of Gaul and leader of Roman troops in Germania, that rebellion was being planned, but Varus declined to act believing that Arminius was not colluding with his own tribesmen as a Roman knight, behind Varus' back.
 Varus simply would not believe that Arminius, once a child taken as a hostage from his homeland, would re-unite with that homeland, having fought with such distinction.
 For a great and free YouTube documentary on Arminius, please check out this video.
 It can be bought in HD on Amazon. https://www.youtube.com/watch?v=RbZVrWUlJ0A&t=355s

 After the battle, the Germans quickly annihilated every trace of Roman presence east of the Rhine.
 Roman settlements such as the Waldgirmes Forum were wiped out.
 The vastly outnumbered Roman garrison of Haltern am See, under the command of the prefect Lucius Cedicius, inflicted heavy losses on the Germans before retreating into Gaul, resisting long enough for Lucius Nonius Asprenas to organize the Roman defense on the Rhine and the Roman Emperor Tiberius to arrive with a new army.
 This prevented Arminius from crossing the Rhine and invading Gaul.
 Please note, Gaul, or Modern France, was Celtic, not Germanic.
 These peoples had been Roman for some time, and the Romans regarded the "Keltoi" as more advanced than the "Germani."
 The Celts had in the Roman mind, a more civilized society, and roads.
 The Germanic tribes in battle here, who would become the Saxons, did not believe in Kings.
-They lived "dis-united" each group under its own control.
+They lived not as united tribes, each group independent, often fighting amongst each other.
 And more importantly, the Germani lived in forests, and were avid hunters, fishermen, and farmed small areas of land.
 The Romans hated the forests, most of which were chopped down in Italy due to its civilization.
 Roman soldiers were terrified in the forests, and realized clearly they did not belong.
 Many felt Rome should not worry about Germania, as it had in their eyes, little resources to offer the Roman Empire.

 Between AD 14 and 16, Germanicus led punitive operations into Germania, trying to restore some Roman honor, fighting Arminius to a draw in the Battle at Pontes Longi and twice defeating him (per Tacitus): first in the Battle of Idistaviso and later at the Battle of the Angrivarian Wall.
 Emperor Tiberius denied the request of Germanicus to launch an additional campaign for AD 17, having decided the frontier with Germania would be at the Rhine river.
 The area of modern Germany was in a sense divided in two.
 Northern Germany, or Saxony, would remain outside of the Roman Empire.
 Southern Germany, south of the Danube, and Gaul west of the Rhine, would remain Roman.
 This is one reason why North and South Germany have different cultures today.
 Rome simply gave up on Northern Germany, and Scandinavian lands to the North.
 This kept Germanic Heathenry alive in these countries for centuries.